dmyersturnbull/tyrannosaurus/README.md

 Tyrannosaurus is bootstrapped—built using itself.
 If you fork it, you can modify its files and install your fork to modify its default project structure.

-To modify the default `README.md`, modifying this one won't work.
+To modify the default `README.md`, modifying this one won’t work.
 The same is true for some other files that are also used to describe tyrannosaurus itself.
 Files under `docs/` and `tyrannosaurus/` are not included in new projects.
 To work around this, you can add or modify files under `tyrannosaurus/resources/auto/`.